Flood Protection Links

 The Mapping and Analysis Center (MAC) provides national level mapping using Geographic Information Systems (GIS) to support the National Response and Coordination Center during disaster response activations and provides mapping support to many parts of FEMA and DHS.

-The National Map is a collaborative effort to improve and deliver topographic information for the Nation.
+The National Map is a collaborative effort among the USGS and other Federal, State, and local partners to improve and deliver topographic information for the Nation.
+It has many uses ranging from recreation to scientific analysis to emergency response.
 Information is easily accessible for display on the Web, as products and services, and as downloadable data.
 The geographic information available from The National Map includes orthoimagery (aerial photographs), elevation, geographic names, hydrography, boundaries, transportation, structures, and land cover.

 The National Weather Service (NWS) provides weather, hydrologic, and climate forecasts and warnings for the United States, its territories, adjacent waters and ocean areas, for the protection of life and property and the enhancement of the national economy.
 NWS data and products form a national information database and infrastructure which can be used by other governmental agencies, the private sector, the public, and the global community.